HarshaVardhini1405/Number-guessing/README.md

 def number_guessing_game():
     print("🎯 Welcome to the Number Guessing Game!") print("I'm thinking of a number between 1 and 100.")

-    # Generate a random number between 1 and 100
     secret_number = random.randint(1, 100)

-    # Set number of attempts
     attempts = 0
     max_attempts = 13